ivankelly/bookkeeper-tutorial/README.md

     }
 ```

 When we become the leader, we create a new ledger.
 A ledger is the basic unit of bookkeeper.
 It can be thought of as a segment of a larger log.
-In this case we are only creating a single ledger, but later we will be creating multiple ledgers and connecting them together to create a shared log.
+At this moment we are only creating a single ledger, but later we will be creating multiple ledgers and connecting them together to create a shared log.
 For now, we just want to get data into a ledger.

 The ledger is created with a 3-3-2 configuration.
 These are the ensemble, the write quorum and the ack quorum.
 The ensemble is the number of bookies the data in the ledger will be stored on.
 All entries may not be stored on all bookies if the ensemble is larger than the write quorum.
 The write quorum is the number of bookies each entry is written to.
 The ack quorum is the number of bookies we must get a response from before we acknowledge the write to the client.
 In this case, there are 3 bookies, we write to all 3 every time, but we acknowledge to the client when we've received a response from 2.
 If the ensemble is larger than the write quorum, then entries will be striped across the bookies.

-The digest type and password are for checksumming.
+The digest type and password are used for checksumming.
 They prevent clients from overwriting each others data in a misconfigured system.
-They're actually unnecessary, but the client api requires them.
+They're actually unnecessary in this example, but the client api requires them.

-Once the ledger is created we can write to it. #addEntry will append an entry onto the end of the ledger.
-Entries are byte arrays, so we convert the randomly generated integer into a byte array, using guava's Ints utility, before adding it to the ledger.
+Once the ledger is created we can write to it. `addEntry()` will append an entry onto the end of the ledger.
+Entries are byte arrays, so we convert the randomly generated integer into a byte array, using [Guava](https://code.google.com/p/guava-libraries/)'s Ints utility, before adding it to the ledger.

 Once we are finished with a ledger we must close it.
 This is actually an important step and it fixes the content of the ledger.
 From this point on the ledger is immutable.
 It cannot be reopened for writing and its contents cannot be modified.

-Of course, we don't save a reference to the ledger anywhere, so once we have written it, noone else can ever access it, even to read it.
+Of course, we don't save a reference to the ledger anywhere, so once we have written it, no one else can ever access it, even to read it.
 This is what we will deal with in the next section.

 # Making the log available to others